 White Bra with fairy lights in the background

-Lingerie Care: Looking After Your Underwear
+Lingerie Care: How to Wash, Dry & Store Your Underwear

 There's a reason lingerie is often referred to as "delicates", even when it's something that's not-so-small.
 Satin, silk and lace are particularly fragile fabrics, and they need a little extra care and attention to keep them in their luxurious condition.